 I intentionally saved this myth for last because behind it is a mindset for success or failure that can be present in any or all of the previous myths as well.
 No matter what is happening to the profession at large, there is and will continue to be chiropractic success stories in every corner of every state.
 And while there is no “cookie cutter” recipe that will guarantee you the ability to reproduce success, you can learn how to mix the right ingredients and build your own successful practice.

 If this post struck a raw nerve, I am glad.
 Not that I am trying to offend, but to encourage you to take the steps you need towards a successful practice, business and life.
 If you weren’t at all offended, great!
 That means you have likely accepted some of the insights that I wrote about already.
 Now just remember, get to work – insight is not the same as action!

-For those of you who realize that it is high time to take some concrete steps towards improving your practice, I suggest you download my FREE Practice Analysis Questionnaire and send it in.
+For those of you who realize that it is high time to take some concrete steps towards improving your practice, I suggest you complete my FREE Practice Analysis.
 The analysis of your questionnaire is at no expense to you nor is there any obligation to utilize my consulting services.
 So you have no excuse, unless you are afraid to succeed!